Lately, I’ve started analyzing people and the relationships I have with people.

-Just because you’re the only one from your social circle that sees the things in a certain way, it doesn’t mean you’re wrong.
+Just because you’re the only one from your social circle who sees the things in a certain way, it doesn’t mean you’re wrong.

 If you’re willing to meet other people and know them, you’ll find a few that will encourage you to go your direction.
 And that encouragement – their support – is a valuable key to your success.

 3. SURROUND YOURSELF WITH PEOPLE THAT ARE GIVING BACK